psychemedia/island-storynotes/godshill_to_do.md

 Garle, Driving tour, p60-61
 Passing through the interesting little village of Godshill, we stopped to visit the church, which is situated on the summit of a steep hill.
 Tradition says the building operations were begun in the valley on a part known as the Devil's Acre, but during the night all the materials were mysteriously carried up to the top of the knoll, and those concerned, taking this for an intimation that the edifice was to be erected on the hill, built it there.
 In the entrance porch is a memorial tablet to a worthy, Richard Gard by name, who lived in the time of Sir John Oglander.
-This tablet sets forth his many virtues and generous acts ; but Sir John, who knew him, describes him in his diary as a French refugee, shrewd and dishonest, and as having amassed considerable property by various base practices, such as by getting possession of title deeds of estates under colour of examining them, discovering some flaw, and then by base and fraudulent repre- sentations driving the parties to a com(osition advantageous to himself ; also by stealing cattle and placing hot loaves on their horns to make them supple, and so render it easy to alter their natural shape, in order to deceive their lawful owner, should he come to claim them.
+This tablet sets forth his many virtues and generous acts ; but Sir John, who knew him, describes him in his diary as a French refugee, shrewd and dishonest, and as having amassed considerable property by various base practices, such as by getting possession of title deeds of estates under colour of examining them, discovering some flaw, and then by base and fraudulent representations driving the parties to a com(osition advantageous to himself ; also by stealing cattle and placing hot loaves on their horns to make them supple, and so render it easy to alter their natural shape, in order to deceive their lawful owner, should he come to claim them.
 Sir John Oglander puts rather a different complexion on his deeds to that recorded on the tablet in the church porch.
 One curious clause in his will was that the stone placed over his grave should \^e broken to enable him to rise the easier on the Day of Judgment